-Select solo exhibitions: Certainty, with Susan Long, Sutton Projects, Melbourne, 2017; Pointillism, Sutton Gallery, Melbourne, 2015; Thank you, Painting Element Series: Treatment, Sutton Projects, Melbourne, 2012; This One is for You, with Susan Long, Techno Park Studios, Melbourne, 2012; Under Study, Painting Element Series: Form, Sutton Gallery, Melbourne, 2011; White Noise: power and corruption, Sutton Gallery Project Space, Melbourne, 2008; Breathing, Sutton Gallery, Melbourne, 2007; Painting Element, Sutton Gallery, Melbourne, 2005; P.O.V, Sutton Gallery, Melbourne, 2003; Field, Canberra Contemporary Arts Space, Canberra, 2003.
+Select solo exhibitions: Ceci n’est pas, Painting Element Series: Space, Sutton Gallery, Melbourne, 2019; Certainty, with Susan M Long, Sutton Projects, Melbourne, 2017; Pointillism, Painting Element Series: Found Object, Sutton Gallery, Melbourne, 2015; Thank you, Painting Element Series: Treatment, Sutton Projects, Melbourne, 2012; This One is for You, with Susan M Long, Techno Park Studios, Melbourne, 2012; Under Study, Painting Element Series: Form, Sutton Gallery, Melbourne, 2011; White Noise: power and corruption, Sutton Gallery Project Space, Melbourne, 2008; Breathing, Painting Element Series: Form, Sutton Gallery, Melbourne, 2007; Painting Element, Sutton Gallery, Melbourne, 2005; P.O.V, Sutton Gallery, Melbourne, 2003; Field, Canberra Contemporary Arts Space, Canberra, 2003.

-Select group exhibitions: 9 x 5 exhibition, Margaret Lawrence Gallery, Melbourne, 2017; f generation: feminisim, art, progressions, George Paton Gallery, Melbourne, 2015; National Works on Paper, Mornington Peninsula Regional Gallery, Mornington, 2012; Pulp, Sutton Gallery, Melbourne, 2010; Darwin’s Bastards, Verge Gallery, Sydney, 2009; Who Let The Dogs Out, Lake Macquarie City Art Gallery and Hazelhurst Regional Gallery, New South Wales, 2008.Artist's CV (PDF)
+Select group exhibitions: FEM-aFFINITY, curator Catherine Bell, Arts Project Australia and NETS, touring exhibition, 2019-21; TOWARDS REGROWTH, Art Aid for Fire Relief, Sutton Gallery, 2020, Melbourne; 9 x 5 exhibition, Margaret Lawrence Gallery, Melbourne, 2017; f generation: feminism, art, progressions, George Paton Gallery, Melbourne, 2015; National Works on Paper, Mornington Peninsula Regional Gallery, Mornington, 2012; Pulp, Sutton Gallery, Melbourne, 2010; Darwin’s Bastards, Verge Gallery, Sydney, 2009.Artist's CV (PDF)